-Base salaries are an important part of executives' compensation.
-They are determined based on an executive's role in the Company, scope of responsibilities, experience and skills.
+Base salary is an important part of an executive's compensation, and the Compensation Committee reviews each executive officer's base salary annually as well as at the time of a promotion or other change in responsibility.
+Any salary adjustments are usually approved early in the year, effective as of January 1.
+The specific amount for each executive officer depends on the executive's role in the Company, scope of responsibilities, experience and skills.
 Market practices are also considered in setting salaries.
 Base salaries are intended to assist us in attracting executives and recognizing differing levels of responsibility and contribution among executives.
-It represents a smaller percentage of compensation for more senior executives, with a greater percentage of compensation tied to performance and value creation.
+For our more senior executives, particularly our Chief Executive Officer, fixed base salary represents a smaller percentage of the aggregate potential compensation (consisting of base salary, cash bonus and equity incentives), since we link a greater percentage of their potential compensation to performance and value creation.

-Annual Incentive Bonuses
+Annual Incentive Bonus

-In addition to equity compensation and salary, annual bonuses paid in cash are another important piece of total compensation for our executives.
+In addition to equity compensation and salary, annual cash bonuses are another important piece of total compensation for our executives.
 Annual bonus opportunities are intended to support the achievement of our business strategies by tying a meaningful portion of compensation to the achievement of established financial objectives for the year.
-Annual bonus opportunities also are a key tool in attracting executives due to their market prevalence and add a variable component to our overall cost structure.
+These targets are discussed below in the section captioned "Analysis of 2011 Compensation-Annual Incentive Bonus."
+Annual bonus opportunities also are a key tool in attracting executives due to their market prevalence, and they add a variable component to our overall compensation structure.
+Bonuses are capped to avoid encouraging an excessive short-term focus at the expense of long-term soundness.